-Watch the Gospels come alive as we set out on this true pilgrimage of faith and retrace the progressive stages of the life of Jesus from his Nativity in Bethlehem to his Passion on Calvary.
-Be deeply moved as we behold with our eyes what our minds for so long attempted to imagine.
+Watch the Gospels come alive as we set out on this true pilgrimage of faith and retrace the progressive stages of the life of Jesus from his younger days in Nazareth and his public ministry in the Galilee, unto his passion, death and resurrection in Jerusalem.
+As we together respond to Jesus’ call to ‘follow me’, prepare to be deeply moved, as we behold with our eyes what our minds for so long attempted to imagine.

 Meal Code: (B) = Breakfast, (L) = Lunch, (D) = Dinner